CBhDS-DBEngine/CBhDS-Site/content/docker-sqlserver-lab/hammerdb/index.md

 ---
-title: "HammerDB flop5"
+title: "HammerDB"
 date: 2026-05-18
 summary: "Deploy HammerDB in a container and simulate workload against a SQL Server instance"
 ---

-HammerDB, the industry standard open-source database benchmark tool is used to :
+This article covers the following steps:

-- Deploy a dedicated container for HammerDB
+- Deploy a dedicated container for HammerDB, the industry standard open-source database benchmark tool

 - Create a new TPC-C database on an existing SQL instance in a separate container